bbauska/UC-Davis-JS-Basics/readme.md

 example, for this paragraph that has an ID of one.
 Remember, in HTML, when you have an ID, it must be unique.
 It must be a unique ID on the page.
 This is something I see as a mistake a lot of times with students learning to create webpages.
-They\'ll use an ID and the page multiple times.
-But the whole point of an ID is that it\'s unique, just like you have a student ID or a driver\'s license ID or some other ID with a unique ID number on it.
+They&apos;ll use an ID and the page multiple times.
+But the whole point of an ID is that it&apos;s unique, just like you have a student ID or a driver&apos;s license ID or some other ID with a unique ID number on it.
 The whole purpose of having an ID is that it is unique.
-Let\'s give this a try.
+Let&apos;s give this a try.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 309. document.getelementbyid(); (177) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">